openxc/openxc-vehicle-simulator/OpenXCVehicleSimulatorDesign.md

 Data Connection - The data connection with the OpenXC host device will be either network or Bluetooth.
-WiFi is more ubiquitous among target hardware, but Bluetooth more closely emulates a connection to a Vehicle Interface.
+WiFi is more ubiquitous among target hardware, but Bluetooth more closely simulates a connection to a Vehicle Interface.

 Graphical User Interface - The GUI will allow real time user input.  (pedals, gear, steering wheel, etc.)  The user will also have the option to set initial